Rebel Wilson Gets Skinny-Shamed Over ‘Vogue’ Weight Loss, Accused Of Photoshop Makeover

-Rebel Wilson denied speculation that her recent cover for Australian Vogue was the result of Photoshopped weight loss, or that she followed a drastic diet and workout regimen in a desperate bid to slim down.
+Rebel Wilson denied speculation that her recent cover for Australian Vogue was the result of photoshopped weight loss, or that she followed a drastic diet and workout regimen in a desperate bid to slim down.

-The controversy erupted earlier this week, when Wilson proudly shared her Vogue cover on Twitter and Instagram.
-In the photo, the plus-sized Rebel looks elegant and slimmer than ever in a flowing black ballgown and long, camel-colored trenchcoat.
+The controversy erupted earlier this week when Wilson proudly shared her Vogue cover on Twitter and Instagram.
+In the photo, the plus-sized Rebel looks elegant and slimmer than ever in a flowing black ballgown and a long, camel-colored trenchcoat.

 “I never would’ve thought this element would be added to my life: Vogue Covergirl,” Wilson tweeted.
 “This was such an amazing experience, thank you Vogue Australia and to all the designers and stylists who worked on this shoot!”

-Internet haters immediately pounced, accusing Wilson of starving herself to get thin for her Vogue cover and slamming the magazine for Photoshopping the Australian actress to look thinner.
+Internet haters immediately pounced, accusing Wilson of starving herself to get thin for her Vogue cover and slamming the magazine for photoshopping the Australian actress to look thinner.

-Recent Weight Loss Due to Diet And Exercise
+Recent Weight Loss Due To Diet And Exercise

 In response, Wilson posted a side-by-side comparison of an unedited picture from the photoshoot alongside an image that was actually published in the magazine.
 They look identical.